Cooking Ingredient Glossary

 Tips: To measure arrowroot powder accurately, use a spoon to scoop the powder into a measuring cup.
 Use a straight utensil or the back edge of a butter knife to level arrowroot powder across measuring cup.

-Where to find it: Can be purchased from some major grocery stores, natural food stores, through a co-op, or online.
+Where to find it: Can be purchased from some major grocery stores, natural food stores, or online.

 A green vegetable grown for the fleshy base of its leaves and the tender, edible heart.
 Usually eaten with a sauce for dipping.
 Not related to the Jerusalem artichoke.